weiiiiiu/some-stars/README.md

 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.

-*   [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
-The pain-less way to create your meaningful notes.
-Your Notes, Your Way.

 ## HTML

 *   [Potterli20/hosts](https://github.com/Potterli20/hosts) - 冷莫(trli)的规则唯一一个提供全球比较全的库Cold Mo (TRLI) rules is the only one to provide a global comparison of the library.